akniazev/fileBrowser/README.md

 - Added validation for FTP parameters.

 #### Further improvements
-- Use Channels to pass files one by one from the loading coroutine.
-- Delay progressbars, so that they appear only if the operation takes more than certain threshold.
 - OS-specific implementations to get more file attributes.
 - Support several FTP connections simultaneously
 - Search mechanism.